William Goldman, Oscar winner for 'Butch Cassidy,' has died

-Goldman, who also converted his novels "Marathon Man," ''Magic" and "The Princess Bride" into screenplays, clearly knew more than most about what the audience wanted, despite his famous and oft-repeated proclamation.
-He penned a litany of box-office hits, was an in-demand script doctor and carved some of the most indelible phrases in cinema history into the American consciousness.
+Goldman, who also converted his novels "Marathon Man," ''Magic," ''The Princess Bride" and "Heat" into screenplays, clearly knew more than most about what the audience wanted.
+He was not only a successful film writer but a top script doctor, the industry title for an uncredited writer brought in to improve or "punch up" weak screenplays.

 A confirmed New Yorker, Goldman declined to work in Hollywood.
 Instead, he would fly to Los Angeles for two-day conferences with directors and producers, then return home to fashion a script, which he did with amazing speed.
 In his 1985 book, "Adventures in the Screen Trade," he expressed disdain for an industry that elaborately produced and tested a movie, only to see it dismissed by the public during its first weekend in theaters.